fraktalio/fmodel-spring-demo/README.md

     - Support optimistic locking/concurrency
 - `event-streaming` to concurrently coordinate read over a streams of events from multiple consumer instances
     - Support real-time concurrent consumers to project events into view/query models

+## Tools

+- [EventModeling](https://eventmodeling.org/posts/what-is-event-modeling/) - a method of describing systems using an example of how information has changed within them over time.

 ## Patterns